quintel/documentation/planning/TO_BE_DONE.markdown

 1. Households and building insulations: destroy and rebuild in gqueries/inputs in [ETSource], and research data.
 * Households: Merging hot water and space heating devices
-* Input statements clean up
+* Households: Interface clean up
 * Charts and gqueries clean up
     * Charts should be made consistent
     * Gqueries should be put in clear folder structure